scheurel/CIS350-HW2-Scheurer/README.md

 Here are some of my interests:
 - I'm a big snowboarder and actually in the GVSU Ski & Snowboard Club
-- My programming languages include Python, SQL, and C
+- Video Games
-- I like researching different databases in SQL
+- Cybersecurity

 Technical Background: